Which place is cheaper, Winston-Salem or Washington?

 Washington is bigger, and its population is about 2.9 times larger than the population of Winston-Salem.
 When comparing the population of Washington vs. Winston-Salem, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit and the activities that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Winston-Salem and Washington during the summer are popular places to visit.
 Most visitors come to Washington for the hiking, the city activities, the music scene, and the family-friendly experiences during these months.

 In July, Washington is generally around the same temperature as Winston-Salem.
-Temperatures in Washington average around 79°F (26°C), and Winston-Salem stays around 81°F (27°C).
+Daily temperatures in Washington average around 79°F (26°C), and Winston-Salem fluctuates around 81°F (27°C).